-6. What would happen if the maximum 1,000,000 payout was reached and insured had not elected to increase his/her coverage?
+6. What would happen if the maximum $1,000,000 payout was reached and the insured had not elected to increase his/her coverage?

 The medical costs over $1,000,000 would be paid by the insured personally if he/she has the means to do so.